 Few ski resorts can match Zermatt’s perfect combination of excellent skiing, reliable snow, magnificent scenery and superb mountain restaurants.
 Luxury chalets in Zermatt are in abundance, yet this attractive car-free village manages to retain its traditional charm.
 The bustling main street is lined with bars, restaurants and designer shops, whilst electric taxis and horse-drawn carriages transport visitors around the resort.

-Zermatt hosts a number of events during the season, including the famous Zermatt Unplugged acoustic music festival in April, which attracts several famous international musicians each year.
+Ski holidays to Zermatt are popular for the number of events held during the season, including the famous Zermatt Unplugged acoustic music festival in April, which attracts several famous international musicians each year.
 With summer skiing on the glacier and beautiful hiking trails to explore, summer is also a popular time of year to visit Zermatt.